jtleek/reviews/README.md

 Remember that this is a professional document.
 They are typically anonymous (you don't have to sign your name) but the associate editor and editor will see the review and your reputation will be affected by the quality of the work you perform.
+There is no reason to be rude, competitive, or snarky in a review.

 ### Comments to the editor